orangatun/bare-browser/README.md

 # bare-browser
-A surf-inspired browser that's barely a browser.
-More window area, less chrome area
+A surf-inspired MacOS browser app that's barely a browser.
+More window area, less chrome area.

+This is a MacOS app.